geez0219/website-ng/src/assets/branches/r1.0/example/NLP/imdb.md

     Loaded model weights from /tmp/tmp69qyfzvm/model_best_loss.pt

-Get any random sequence and compare the prediction with the ground truth.
+Let's get some random sequence and compare the prediction with the ground truth:

 ```python